iustin/corydalis/docs/index.md

 that _ImageMagick_ (used to generate the downscaled images for web viewing) supports the "processed" image format (which in the vast majority of cases will be JPEG, so the point is moot), and that _exiftool_ can extract metadata from your images.
+For movies, _ffmpeg_ is used as well for some simple tasks.

 See [the installation guide](install.md) file for how to quickly run and see Corydalis' output; the application only writes to its own